Billionaire Profile

 Philanthropy

-Heinecke is actively involved in philanthropy through the Heinecke Foundation, which supports education for underprivileged children.
-He also established the Golden Triangle Asian Elephant Foundation and the Mai Khao Marine Turtle Foundation.
+Heinecke is involved in philanthropic endeavors through the Heinecke Foundation, supporting education for underprivileged children.
+He also supports the Golden Triangle Asian Elephant Foundation for elephant conservation and the Mai Khao Marine Turtle Foundation.

 Career Milestones